Skip to main content

 Common Questions

-It is safe to exercise outside in Philly most days, especially if you check air quality first.
+It is safe to exercise outside in Philly most days, particularly if you check air quality first.
 Use AirNow or IQAir before heading out.
 On Code Orange or Code Red days, move workouts indoors or to early morning before traffic peaks.

 You should worry about lead in your Philly tap water if your home was built before 1950 or if the PWD Lead Service Line Map flags your address.
-The fix is straightforward: get a free lead test from PWD and use an NSF 53-certified filter or RO system.
+The fix is simple: get a free lead test from PWD and use an NSF 53-certified filter or RO system.

-PFAS chemicals are present in most Philadelphia drinking water based on recent testing, with PFOS and PFOA both above the EPA's new Maximum Contaminant Levels.
+PFAS chemicals are present in most Philadelphia drinking water based on recent testing, with PFOS and PFOA both above the EPAs new Maximum Contaminant Levels.
 Filtration with reverse osmosis or a certified activated carbon filter is the most reliable way to address it.

 Yes, living near I-95 increases health risk through chronic PM2.5 exposure.
 Long-term exposure raises rates of cardiovascular disease, asthma, and possibly Alzheimer's.
 The risk is dose-dependent, and a HEPA filter in the bedroom meaningfully cuts indoor exposure.